AppraiseQA/appraise/tasks.md

 - [ ] record timestamp when a page started executing, use in the result template
 - [ ] use pageObj.sourcePath when approving with new result instead of hard-coding the path
-- [x] put example name into the example object/results object for easier templating
-- [x] use timestamps for executed and started in result template
-- [x] test with multiple examples in a single file
-- [x] test with multiple files
-- [x] test with files in subfolders
 - [ ] test with large images
 - [ ] test with complex page and example names
 - [ ] test with exceptions thrown throughout the test process
-- [x] breadcrumbs on rendered page -> links
 - [ ] directory summaries for page folders
 - [ ] tabs in summary (pages/examples)
-- [x] navigation on results page (breadcrumbs and page links)
-- [x] Retina screen sizing
+- [ ] skip empty files (instead of blowing up)
 - [ ] Solve cross-linking (eg replace .md in local links to .html when generating html)
 - [ ] detect examples with the same name on a page
+- [x] breadcrumbs on rendered page -> links
 - [x] Start/stop chrome once per run, not once per page
+- [x] navigation on results page (breadcrumbs and page links)
+- [x] Retina screen sizing
 - [x] change sync FS operations to async
+- [x] put example name into the example object/results object for easier templating
+- [x] use timestamps for executed and started in result template
+- [x] test with multiple examples in a single file
+- [x] test with multiple files
+- [x] test with files in subfolders